victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 _Computational complexity_ of CPS is mach harder to solve issue because, basically, there is no workaround.
 Logic is computationally complex.
 If we augment an LLM with a reasoner that will be logical parts of the query, it may take practically infinite time for even apparently simple problems.
 Inference time is rather hard to predict.

 Approximate reasoning may be useful in _some_ cases.
-He, humans, aren't perfect in logic and other types of CPS either, but that's OK.
+We, humans, aren't perfect in logic and other types of CPS either, but that's OK.
 Especially if there are ways to _improve_ a partial or approximate solution.
 There are two main ways to implement approximate CPS:

 1. Heuristic (ex: greedy) methods.
 2. Trading speed for memory.

 Heuristic methods are some statistically and _statically_ inferred rules that we can use to reduce computational complexity of a CPS method and produce a "very good" result in many (but not most!) cases.

-Trading speed for memory is a large family of computational complexity reducing methods, with dynamic programming as a famous example.
+Trading speed for memory (TSM) is a large family of computational complexity reducing methods, with dynamic programming as a famous example.
+TSM may also be used for saving energy, if energy costs of storing and retrieving a solution is lower than costs or recomputing it.

+TSM can also be viewed as a heuristic method with an _unbound_ number of heuristics, so we accumulate useful heuristics in memory as soon as they help reducing computational complexity (even at the expense of precision).
+Example: heuristic instance-based reasoning.

+The challenge is that the number of instances/heuristics/solutions stored in memory and their descriptional complexity may be pretty large.
+Specifically for that, Memoria provides highly-functional solutions: advanced data structures, query engines, possibility of hardware acceleration, integrated storage stack from bare metal to high-level computing, decentralisation and many other useful features.

 TBC ...